s-ambuj/ShopVerse/README.md

         Frontend/Admin: dist or default for React apps

-        Backend: Not required (it's serverless or API-based on Vercel)
+        Backend: Not required (it's API-based on Vercel)

 ## 📸 Screenshots